Check out our blog! If you like what you see, sign up for our newsletter!

-In order to make the process of seeking our services as easy as possible, we have outlined our fees for each service and our insurance policies.
-We hope this answers your questions about rates, insurance and billing policies.
-If you have additional questions, please contact us at 904-432-3321 and select option "2."
+To make the process of seeking our services as easy as possible, we have outlined our fees and insurance policies.
+If you have additional questions, please contact us at 904-432-3321 and select option "4."

 In rare cases, a particular type of assessment is requested and, upon initiation of services, additional areas of concern become apparent.
 If further testing is warranted, your provider will give you recommendations about additional testing and the associated costs.
 Further testing will not occur without your express consent.

 Nautilus Behavioral Health accepts insurance for outpatient therapy.
 At present, we are In-Network Providers for Tricare (Select and Prime) and Aetna.
 We are out-of-network providers for Blue Cross Blue Shield/Florida Blue, United and Cigna.
 As changes in our insurance participation occur, we will update this information.